AnimeshRy/eraDB/README.md

 🎯 **WatchList** - Add and manage movies, series etc to seperate user watchlist

+🎯 **Sort by Actor's and Genre's** - Sort locally movie data based on actor and genre.

 🎯 **Reviews and Comments** - Add a review for a movie and other users can like, dislike or comment on the review.

 ## 🚀 Setup